smaya-a/pythagorean/index.markdown

 **How to Cite:**
-Here, provide a citation using this model:

 > Anand, Smaya, Hannah Hedrick, and O'Neil, Frances.
 “Pythagorean Women.”
 December 5, 2025. https://smaya-a.github.io/pythagorean/.

 # The Source

-## **Note on Text and Translations, from Dorotta Dutsch**
+## **Note on Text and Translations, from Dorota Dutsch**

-I have included only the texts of those treatises and letters attributed to women that I discuss; for a full list of titles and texts, see Table 3.
+"I have included only the texts of those treatises and letters attributed to women that I discuss; for a full list of titles and texts, see Table 3.
 The Greek text of the treatises below generally follows Thesleff’s edition (1965 = T), that of the letters and notes, Städele’s (1980 = S).
 The exceptions are